xtrime-ru/antizapret-vpn-docker/README.md

    3. Ensure kernel modules for your VPN are installed and working: [OVPN DCO](#enable-openvpn-data-channel-offload-dco),  [Amnezia Wireguard Kernel Extension](#enable-amnezia-wireguard-kernel-extension).
    4. Some inexpensive hostings have very slow CPUs, so even with all kernel modules installed, connection speed will not exceed 100 Mbit/s.
    5. Most routers have slow CPUs and provide only 30-60 Mbit/s via openvpn.
 Try to use Wireguard or Amnezia Wireguard if router supports it or update router to newer model.
-   6. By default, new wireguard and openvpn setups use low MTU to ensure stable connection in mobile networks.
+   6. By default, new wireguard and openvpn setups use low MTU `1280`,  to ensure stable connection in all conditions.
+You can increase up to `1480` to sligtly increase speed.

       First, check if your VPN connection has issues with default MTU.
       - MacOs: `ping -D -s 1100 youtube.com`